Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Automate Downtime Tracking And Monitoring

-Ultimately, you want to know if your machine is running or not, but it is helpful to subdivide downtime and capture additional machine states.
+Ultimately, you want to know if your machine is running or not, but it is helpful to subdivide machine downtime tracking, and capture additional machine states.
 The key states are:

 • Running – the machine is producing product